XAITK/xaitk-saliency/docs/getting_started.rst

 Saliency methods are typically categorized as:

-* **White-box:** Require access to the internal state of the AI model.
+* **White-box:** Requiring access to the internal state of the AI model.

-* **Black-box:** Operate without any knowledge of the model internals.
+* **Black-box:** Operating without any knowledge of the model internals.

 Because black-box methods are often better suited to testing and evaluation (T&E) scenarios—where internal model access may be restricted—**xaitk-saliency prioritizes black-box saliency techniques.**

 Example: A First Look at xaitk-saliency
 ---------------------------------------
-This `associated project <https://github.com/XAITK/xaitk-saliency-web-demo>`_ features a local web application that demonstrates visual saliency generation via an interactive user interface.
-This provides an example of how saliency maps produced by xaitk-saliency can be utilized in a user interface to facilitate model predictions and reasoning.
+This `associated project <https://github.com/XAITK/xaitk-saliency-web-demo>`_ features a local web application that demonstrates visual saliency generation through a user interface (UI).
+It provides an example of how saliency maps produced byxaitk-saliencycan be integrated into a UI to support model prediction exploration and reasoning.
 The application is built using the `trame framework <https://kitware.github.io/trame/>`_.

 Gallery
 ^^^^^^^